istio/istio.io/content/en/docs/setup/prep/deployment/index.md

 description: General best practices for your Istio deployments.
 weight: 2
 icon: best-practices
+keywords: [deployment-models, cluster, availability-zones, control-plane]
 ---

-We've identified the following general principles to help you get the most out of your Istio deployments.
+We have identified the following general principles to help you get the most out of your Istio deployments.
+These best practices aim to limit the impact of bad configuration changes and make managing your deployments easier.

 ## Prefer simpler deployment models